-Admiral's Club is being relaunched for 2016!
 The group was formed in 2007 to cater for those sailors who enjoy the social and more fun side of sailing, or want to develop to join the Wednesday racing.

-Every Saturday from May to the end of July we will host a series of training, fun and social events or simply meet on the beach so we have other like minded people to sail with.
+We will host a series of training, fun and social events or simply meet on the beach so we have other like minded people to sail with.
 Our events are free and open to all.
 We’re there to help each other so if you are rigging your boat for the first time or just need someone around to help you launch there’s a friendly helpful face.

 Our events will show up in the calendar window on the right hand side of this page.
 On saturdays when there is not an organised event, members will still meet to rig up under the balcony around 1.00 - 1.30 and we will agree a course giving you a chance to sail in company.
 All activities are weather dependent.

 Friday evening events start at 7pm.